luckydonald/quart-login/docs/index.rst

 ===========
-Flask-Login
+Quart-Login
 ===========
-.. currentmodule:: flask_login
+.. currentmodule:: quart_login

-Flask-Login provides user session management for Flask.
+Quart-Login provides user session management for Flask.
 It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.

 It will:

-- Store the active user's ID in the `Flask Session`_, and let you easily log them in and out.
+- Store the active user's ID in the `Quart Session`_, and let you easily log them in and out.
 - Let you restrict views to logged-in (or logged-out) users. (`login_required`)
 - Handle the normally-tricky "remember me" functionality.